 - If I volunteer every other weekend, I will be blessed.

-Filtering Positive Information: when we too frequently discount positive events going on around us and selectively attend instead to the negative events, we are more likely to become depressed.
+When we too frequently discount positive events going on around us and selectively attend instead to the negative events, we are more likely to become depressed.

 - I failed a test last week and I was late for class three weeks ago.
 I am no good at school.
 (Ignoring that you have a 3.1 GPA and have been successful in many other ways.)